Call for Volunteers

 Position Snapshot

-• Vacancies: 4
+- Vacancies: 4

-• Virtual Meetings: up to 4 per year
+- Virtual Meetings: Up to 4

 Requirements

-• Member Categories: Active
+- Member Categories: Active

-• Practice Backgrounds: Academic, Community, Private Practice, Rural
+- Practice Backgrounds: Academic, Community, Private Practice, Rural

-The committee will also support and enhance Breast Fellows University (BFU) programming.
-ASBrS believes in the promise of our candidate members (resident-in-training, surgical oncology fellow or breast surgical oncology fellow) and future of our specialty.
-BFU was created to support Breast Fellowship Programs, to enrich the existing breast surgical oncology fellowship curriculum, and to help prepare fellows, residents, and medical students for their careers as breast surgical oncologists.
-BFU is a comprehensive candidate-member-only program that includes a variety of learning and networking opportunities, including dedicated webinars, courses, hands-on training, online self-assessment tools, and events.
+The American Society of Breast Surgeons (ASBrS) believes in the promise of our candidate members and the future of our specialty.
+Breast Fellows University (BFU) was created to enrich existing breast surgical oncology fellowship curricula, support Breast Fellowship Programs, and help prepare fellows, residents, and medical students for successful careers as breast surgical oncologists.

 Staff Liaison